 Battle Horse Knives Feather Stick: This newbie relies on the tried and tested Scandinavian pattern that is at least 1,000 years old.
 It looks like a Mora 840 Companion with upgraded steel and handle materials.
 I’ve used an 840 for a lot of fish cleaning and squirrel skinning and the design works.
 The Feather Stick should work even better.

-Bark River Gunny: I have owned three, and a Gunny is my most-carried knife.
+Bark River Gunny: I have owned six, and a Gunny is my most-carried knife.
 I like everything about it, and while there are possibly better knives for small game processing, there’s no question the Gunny can get the job done.

 When it comes to processing small game, there is a wide assortment of choices.
 When you get right down to it, an Exacto knife with interchangeable blades would work just fine.
 Or you could use a Stanley utility knife from Walmart.